2024kuec2044-Mahesh/2044webD/README.md

 📝 Project Description

-M-Shop is a fully functional E-Commerce website inspired by platforms like Flipkart and Amazon, designed to provide users with a seamless online shopping experience.
+E-Shop is a fully functional E-Commerce website inspired by platforms like Flipkart and Amazon, designed to provide users with a seamless online shopping experience.
 This project demonstrates the practical application of HTML, CSS, and JavaScript to develop a responsive, user-friendly, and visually appealing shopping website.

 ✔ Purpose of the Project

-The goal of M-Shop is to:
+The goal of E-Shop is to:

 Practice and implement core web development skills